juanignaciosl/juanignaciosl.github.io/_posts/2018-07-01-back_to_linux.markdown

 From time to time WiFi stopped working because of a driver crash (sorry about not pasting syslog output).
 [I just followed the manual firmware update process](https://www.dell.com/support/article/es/es/esbsdt1/sln306440/killer-n1535-wireless-firmware-manual-update-guide-for-ubuntu-systems?lang=en) 🤞.

+### Touchpad

+Check that you're using Xorg instead of Wayland (you can choose them in the login window, with the gear icon) and [install and configure fusuma](https://askubuntu.com/questions/1034624/touchpad-gestures-in-ubuntu-18-04-lts).

 ## Balance

 ### Positive stuff